rfjakob/earlyoom/README.md

 any positive adjustments set in `/proc/*/oom_score_adj` to protect innocent victims (see below).

+See also: [nohang](https://github.com/hakavlad/nohang), written in Python and highly configurable.

 Why not trigger the kernel oom killer?
 --------------------------------------
 Earlyoom does not use `echo f > /proc/sysrq-trigger` because [the Chrome people made